ppwwyyxx/OpenPano/README.md

 The default clang on OSX doesn't contain openmp support.
 You may need a different clang or gcc.
 See #16.

-Windows users can try cmake with the `CMakeLists.txt`.
+The project doesn't intend to support Windows, but WSL should work fine, and VS users can also try cmake with the `CMakeLists.txt`.

 ### Options: